IGS/gEAR/tests/README.md

 ## Visual regression testing

 These kind of tests take a screenshot of a particular HTML element and compare it to a baseline screenshot to ensure the images have not changed.
 This is useful to ensure plots have not changed over time (via algorithm or parameters, etc.).
-Currently a python package called Needle is being used to handle these tests, but it is not the most up-to-date.
-However it is compatible with Selenium, which is the main reason it is used.

 To save a screenshot from Chrome: